 When it comes to treating hormonal acne, it’s important to take a multi-pronged approach to your diet, lifestyle and skincare.
-Each plays a role in affecting your hormones, meaning any one or all may require tweaking.
+Each plays a role in affecting your hormones, so any of them may require tweaking.

-Although skincare products alone can’t cure hormonal acne, using the right products as part of a targeted skincare routine will go a long way to helping soothe inflammation, end breakouts as quickly as possible and minimise any scarring.
+Although skincare products alone can’t cure hormonal acne, using the right products goes a long way to soothing inflammation, ending breakouts and minimising scarring.

 WHAT CAUSES HORMONAL ACNE?

 If you thought pimples were a teenage problem, suffering from acne later in life can take you by surprise.

 Unfortunately, hormonal acne is actually most common in women in their 20s, 30s and 40s.
 It is caused by fluctuations in our hormones.